kubevirt/monitoring/docs/deprecated_runbooks/KubevirtHyperconvergedClusterOperatorNMOInUseAlert.md

 <!--DS: If you cannot resolve the issue, log in to the
-link:https://access.redhat.com[Customer Portal] and open a support case, attaching the artifacts gathered during the Diagnosis procedure.-->
+link:https://access.redhat.com[Customer Portal] and open a support case, attaching the artifacts gathered during the diagnosis procedure.-->
 <!--USstart-->
 See the [HCO cluster configuration documentation](https://github.com/kubevirt/hyperconverged-cluster-operator/blob/main/docs/cluster-configuration.md#enablecommonbootimageimport-feature-gate) for more information.